dustinson/d3cblog.github.io/_posts/2022-09-22-IndianFood.markdown

 "At the mall food court" I confessed.
 It was the most accessible option for me.

+<h3>"You Dummy!</h3>
 "You dummy!" he rightfully retorted "No wonder you had a bad experience!
 You need to go where they know what they are doing!"/
 He promptly gave me a list of 3 local restaurants which did amazing work.

 That day changed my life.
 I've had some of the best meals of my life at Indian Restaurants.

+<h3>"Don't knock it til you've tried it (from someone who knows it)"</h3>
+This story resonates with me because so often we have poor experiences and tell ourselves "That's not for me.".
+Ron Jefferies reflects a comparable experience with <a href='https://ronjeffries.com/xprog/articles/jatbaseball/'>"We Tried Baseball and It Didn't Work"</a>

+I've since learned that sometimes we may learn things from someone who doesn't really understand it well themselves.
+TDD is a very common example.
+It makes it hard to use common terms when people have very different understandings of what they mean.
+We may assume we understand each other because we understand the words, but in fact our understanding may have little overlap.

+<h3>"I don't care if you want to kick hockey pucks into a basketball hoop, just don't call it Cricket"</h3>
+Listen more.
+Ask questions.
+Get descriptions of phrases before assuming understanding.
+Use the terms after you've agreed to their meaning.

+Suspend disbelief on occasion, and experience something in a variety of ways before you are positive it's not for you.
+I don't like pickles, but I've given myself many attempts to confirm that preference.

 P.S.
 My favorite part of this story was when I was telling it during a Lean Coffee.
 As it had been close to a decade, I didn't immediately recognize Shital sitting at the table with me.